jordanhubbard/flightschool/README.md

    make run
    ```
    The application will be available at `http://localhost:5000`
+   - Or at `http://localhost:5001` if configured for alternate port

 2. Default admin credentials:
    - Email: admin@example.com
    - Password: admin123
+   - You can log in as a student or instructor using the test data accounts in `tests/test_data.json`.

 ## Testing